Tubeless Conversion Index Page

 These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as the perception of being repairable, lighter, stronger, more shock absorbent and cool.
 Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
 On a CRF450R motocrosser running rim locks at 10psi, a tube is probably a better idea and the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels

 Such wheels can be heavier than same-sized cast wheels.
-Weight is saved by not using inner tubes, but additional unsprung weight on any wheel is the last place you want it.
-It takes more force to get that mass turning, more brakes to slow it and better suspension to control it.
+Weight is saved by not using inner tubes, but the additional unsprung weight on any wheel is the last place you want it.
+It takes more force to get that mass turning, more braking to slow it and better suspension to control it.

 You could try and track down tubeless trials bike rims, but they’re usually 32 spoke.
 They do it two ways: one is the usual inboard flange with hub-end nipples, as below left.
 The other is a flat well with a groove to either side (below right) which lets a thick, tight rubber rim band slot into place and help and seal off the spokes – a sort of much simplified Tubliss system.

 You do wonder if this trials rim band plus some sort of added adhesive might work on a regular rim (with lips but without the side grooves).
 It sure would be a simple way of doing it but clearly, a flat well is best.
 I think Morad does rims like this in 36 x 18.